Instawork/hyperview/docs/reference_view.md

 | ------------------------- | -------- |
 | **true** (default), false | No       |

-Controls whether Android is allowed to collapse this view for rendering optimizations.
-Setting `collapsable="false"` prevents Android from removing this view from the native view hierarchy, which is required when you need to measure the view or perform certain native operations.
-Only applies to non-scrollable views.
-Has no effect on iOS.
-See the [React Native docs](https://reactnative.dev/docs/view#collapsable-android) for details.
+Views that are only used to lay out their children or otherwise don't draw anything may be automatically removed from the native view hierarchy as an optimization.
+Setting `collapsable="false"` disables this optimization and ensures the view exists in the native view hierarchy.
+Only applies to the non-scrollable `<view>`.
+See the [React Native docs](https://reactnative.dev/docs/view#collapsable) for details.

 #### `collapsable-children`